Codecademy/docs/content/d3/concepts/selection/terms/enter/enter.md

 - 'paths/computer-science'
 ---

-In D3.js, the **.enter()** selection method refers to a subset of the selection that represents placeholders for elements to be added to the document.
-This selection is commonly used in conjunction with **.data()** binding method when there are more data elements than corresponding DOM elements.
+The **`.enter()`** selection method refers to a subset of the selection that represents placeholders for elements to be added to the document.
+This selection is commonly used in conjunction with `.data()` binding method when there are more data elements than corresponding DOM elements.

 ## Syntax

-**Enter Selection:** This selection contains placeholders for new elements that need to be added to the DOM to match the available data.
-These placeholders represent elements that are missing from the document.
+- `selection`: It contains placeholders for new elements that need to be added to the DOM to match the available data.

+>**Note**: The `.enter()` method doesn't take any arguments.

 Here's the syntax for the Enter selection Method